oceanprotocol/docs/content/concepts/architecture.md

 Metadata (name of dataset, date created etc.) is used by marketplaces for data asset discovery.
 Each data asset can have a [decentralized identifier](https://w3c-ccg.github.io/did-spec/) (DID) that resolves to a DID document (DDO) for associated metadata.
 The DDO is essentially [JSON](https://www.json.org/) filling in metadata fields.
 For more details on working with OCEAN DIDs check out the [DID concept documentation](https://docs.oceanprotocol.com/concepts/did-ddo/).
 The [DDO Metadata documentation](https://docs.oceanprotocol.com/concepts/ddo-metadata/) goes into more depth regarding metadata structure.

-[OEP8](https://github.com/oceanprotocol/OEPs/tree/master/8) specifies Ocean metadata schema, including fields that must be filled.
+[OEP8](/concepts/did-ddo/) specifies Ocean metadata schema, including fields that must be filled.
 It’s based on the public [DataSet schema from schema.org](https://schema.org/Dataset).

-Ocean uses the Ethereum mainnet as an **on-chain metadata store**, i.e. to store both DID and DDO.
+Ocean uses the Ethereum mainnet and other compatible networks as an **on-chain metadata store**, i.e. to store both DID and DDO.
 This means that once the write fee is paid, there are no further expenses or dev-ops work needed to ensure metadata availability into the future, aiding in the discoverability of data assets.
 It also simplifies integration with the rest of the Ocean system, which is Ethereum-based.
 Storage cost on Ethereum mainnet is not negligible, but not prohibitive and the other benefits are currently worth the tradeoff compared to alternatives.

 Due to the permissionless, decentralized nature of data on Ethereum mainnet, any last-mile tool can access metadata. **Ocean Aquarius** supports different metadata fields for each different Ocean-based marketplace.
 Developers could also use [TheGraph](https://www.thegraph.com) to see metadata fields that are common across all marketplaces.